NSF QRM Scholars Program

-Scholars will need to be able to attend the week-long Summer Institute and the end-of-year Capstone Conference in person (NOTE: Due to COVID-19, the 2020 Summer Institute may be delivered online).
-The upcoming Institute will occur August 16 - 21, 2020.
-The Capstone Conference will be held prior to the Summer Institute for the following year in 2021.
+Scholars will need to be able to attend the week-long Summer Institute and the end-of-year Capstone Conference in person (NOTE: Due to COVID-19, the 2022 Summer Institute will be delivered online and travel will not be necessary).
+The upcoming Institute will occur August 15 - 19, 2022.
+The Capstone Conference will be held prior to the Summer Institute for the following year in 2023.
 Once the Summer Institute is completed, Scholars may choose to attend future workshops, trainings, and mentorship meetings via livestream from the comfort of their home institutions.
 To ensure that these online meetings can occur, applicants must attest that they have access to a reliable internet connection and webcam-enabled computer.

 - Will I need to pay for my own travel?

-Reasonable travel expenses (e.g., airfare, ground transportation, hotel) for the week-long Summer Institute and Capstone Conference will be covered by the Program.
+Reasonable travel expenses (e.g., airfare, ground transportation, hotel) for the week-long Summer Institute and Capstone Conference will be covered by the Program (NOTE: the 2022 Summer Institute may be delivered online, in which case travel would not be necessary).
 The registration costs for attending the ongoing workshops and trainings online will be covered by the program.
 Should the Scholar wish to participate in person in the ongoing workshops, training, and mentorship sessions throughout the year, the Scholar will need to arrange and pay for their own travel.

 | || || |